US forces strike Houthi sites in Yemen as Biden says allied action hasn't yet stopped ship attacks

 ''We don't seek war, we don't think we are at war.
 We don't want to see a regional war,'' Singh said.

-Separately, the U.S. and its allies have formed Operation Prosperity Guardian to protect ship traffic, and currently warships from the United States, France and the United Kingdom are patrolling the area.

-''These strikes will continue for as long as they need to continue," National Security Council spokesman John Kirby said Thursday, adding, ''I'm not going to telegraph punches one way or another.''

-Associated Press writers Tara Copp, Lolita C. Baldor and Sagar Meghani contributed to this report.
+Associated Press writers Jon Gambrell in Jerusalem, Jack Jeffrey in London, and Lolita C. Baldor and Sagar Meghani in Washington contributed to this report.